 Oil comes from the remains of plankton and algae mixed with sediment on the ocean floor.

-Fired heaters are important to refineries and petrochemical plants because they heat and vaporize the hydrocarbon fluids to create necessities like gasoline, diesel, and jet fuel.
+Fired heaters, or process heaters, are important to refineries and petrochemical plants because they heat and vaporize the hydrocarbon fluids to create necessities like gasoline, diesel, and jet fuel.

 As of January 2019, there are 135 petroleum refineries in the US.
 In 2018, oil refinery capacity in the US amounted to 18.76 million barrels per day.